|

 For the ceiling I used a 1/8" ply (same as

-the sides) and again used 5" screws and attempted to hit the studs.
+the sides) and again used 5" screws and attempted to hit

 Definitely a 2 or 3 person job.
-I was also quite liberal with the glue
+I was also quite liberal

 here in case I really had a hard time finding the studs.

 Lastly was the doors.
-These were the easiest part and I nice end
+These were the easiest part and I

 to the construction part of the project.

-Again I went around with gap filler and filled all the gaps.
-This time
+Again I went around with gap filler and filled all the

 it's more for moisture than for insulation.